 Why do so many dog fanciers not fancy the people who love dogs?
-Why do we rescue the dogs and condemn the humans just when they need us most?
+Why do we rescue the dogs and condemn the people just when they need us most?

 Is it because there's no glory or $$$ in saving breeders?
 Did you know that many of the dogs we automatically dub “puppy mill rescues” were once top winning champions?
 Why do we shun dog breeders who fall on hard times, health, or emotional problems?